a20351766/udo.1.4.0/docs/README.md

 ### Building the docs on your machine

-Here are the quick steps to achieve this on a local machine without depending on ReadTheDocs, starting from the main fabric directory.
+Here are the quick steps to achieve this on a local machine without depending on ReadTheDocs, starting from the main udo directory.
 Note: you may need to adjust depending on your OS.

 ```
 sudo pip install Sphinx
 sudo pip install sphinx_rtd_theme
 sudo pip install recommonmark==0.4.0
-cd fabric/docs # Be in this directory.
+cd udo/docs # Be in this directory.
 Makefile sits there.
 make html
 ```